zionjebba/Full-Stack-Tests/README.md

 # Ideation Axis - 24-Hour Full-Stack Developer Challenge

 ## Overview
 Welcome to the Ideation Axis Full-Stack Developer Assessment.
-You have **exactly 24 hours** from the time you fork this repository to complete ONE of the two challenges below.
+You have **exactly 24 hours** from the time you receive email to access this repository to complete ONE of the two challenges below.
 This test evaluates your ability to build functional web applications efficiently.

 ## Challenge Selection
 **Choose ONE of the following challenges to complete:**